 In 2023-24, the Commissioner submitted a bid to the SRRB to undertake a research project into the use of Ground Penetrating Radar as a mechanism to identify the location of underground services.
 This offers the opportunity to improve safety when excavating around underground services and, through provision of improved location information, the opportunity to reduce the length of time taken to complete road works.
 Reduction in the duration of road works can lead to reductions in carbon emissions, both directly and from reduced traffic congestion.
 There is also potential to reduce the financial costs of road works.
-Should this bid be successful, the Commissioner will report the outcome of the research project in due course.
+Unfortunately whilst the bid was supported by the SRRB, there was no procurement mechanism available to the commissioner to progress the study.
+However the bid has been carried over for consideration for implementation in 2025-26.
+If this is successful, the Commissioner will report the outcome of the research project in due course.